ballerina-platform/ballerina-lang/docs/tutorials/custom-client-connector.md

 }
 ```

-The execution semantics of an remote function are the same as that of a function: it runs using the caller's thread and the caller blocks until the remote function completes execution.
+The execution semantics of a remote function are the same as that of a function: it runs using the caller's thread and the caller blocks until the remote function completes execution.

 ## About custom client connectors